 Bill: I’m rather eclectic; I like a rounded approach.
 But I think the real key for me has been the result of extensive, and continual self education.

-HDYGT: And you obviously have a terrific sense of humour–thank you for sharing your wonderful experiences with us Bill, and as always, thank you for playing!
+HDYGT: And you obviously have a terrific sense of humour–thank you for sharing your wonderful experiences with us Professor Thompson, and as always, thank you for playing!